 If you paid attention in high school physics, you know that force is mass times acceleration.
 More force equals longer casts so it follows that heavier tackle travels further.
 Anyone who has ever casted a line will understand that concept by feel alone.

 Keep in mind that if you want to cast light tackle as far as you can, you need to pick a longer rod to compensate.

 Rod power is basically the weight or pressure that a rod can take for it to flex.
 Each rod power is specifically engineered to handle a certain range of lure weights and line sizes.

 Anglers consider their intended line weight and lure test when choosing a rod.
 The lighter the line and lure is, the lighter the power should be for it to be handled efficiently.

 Ultra Light and Light

-These rods are typically used in freshwater ponds, lakes, and streams.
-You’ll see some light surfcasting rods for marine fishing, but in general saltwater gear tends to be heavier.
+Ultralight and lightweight rods are typically used in freshwater ponds, lakes, and streams.
+You’ll see some lightweight surfcasting rods for marine fishing but in general, saltwater gear tends to be heavier.